MV Aratika: History

 Aratika was built by Chantiers Dubigeon in France for the New Zealand Railways Department to operate between Wellington and Picton.
 She was built to carry rail freight only.
 Launched in November 1973, the ship arrived in Wellington in June 1974.

 In 1976 she was converted by Hongkong United Dockyards to carry passengers and private vehicles as well as railway wagons.
-This increased her passenger capacity from 10 to 840, and the car space from four to 70.
+This increased her weight by 800 tonnes, passenger capacity from 10 to 840, and the car space from four to 70.

 During her 25 years of service, the vessel completed 27,265 crossings and traveled an overall distance of 1,400,000 mi.

 In 1999, she was sold to MBRS Lines in the Philippines and served as MV Virgin Mary until 2008, when she was sold to Indian ship-breakers.